fbpx

 If you have limited assets and no children, a simple will designating beneficiaries for your assets and belongings may be sufficient.
 If you have significant assets, minor children, beneficiaries with special needs, or a desire to keep beneficiaries’ inheritances in trust after you die, more extensive estate planning may be more appropriate.

-Keep in mind that your will won’t have any legal effect on assets that you own jointly with someone else, assets with beneficiary designations, or assets that were already held in trust when you die.
+Keep in mind that your will in New Mexico won’t have any legal effect on assets that you own jointly with someone else, assets with beneficiary designations, or assets that were already held in trust when you die.
 These types of assets should be considered separately and coordinated with your estate plan so that your overall intentions are honored.

 Why You Shouldn’t Draft Your Own Will

-An attorney can ensure that your wishes will be carried out legally, and can also make sure your will is legal and binding according to New Mexico law.
+An attorney can ensure that your wishes are carried out legally, and can also make sure your will is legal and binding according to New Mexico law.
 For example, the will may not be enforceable unless it is signed in front of and by two witnesses and all signatures are notarized.
 If your will is not properly executed, it may as well not exist.

 The deed to your home, your bank/financial accounts, your retirement accounts, your life insurance, and all other significant assets you own when you die already name a beneficiary upon death;